senseiwells/EssentialClient/docs/ClientScripts.md

 There are 6 variable types that this language supports:

-`Float` - This stores floating point numbers, can store integers too
+`Double` - This stores floating point numbers, can store integers too

 `String` - This stores any text